-Combining long working hours, curriculum changes, and addressing learning gaps (to name a few!), we know that the average teacher faces challenges left, right and center.
-So, when you’re required to teach a new skill that you’re learning at the same time, it can feel a daunting task to add to an already long list.
+Combining long working hours, curriculum changes, and addressing learning gaps (to name a few!), we know that the average teacher faces challenges left, right, and center.
+So, when you’re required to teach a new skill that you’re learning at the same time, it can feel like a daunting task to add to an already long list.

 Coding (sometimes called computer programming) is creating a list of step-by-step instructions to get computers to do what you want them to.
 Code is made from words and numbers, featuring commands.
+Coding for kids is a method of teaching children about coding and programming.
+By teaching kids how to code, they can better develop their creative thinking and problem-solving skills.

 We create computer programs and applications – like Microsoft Word or a video game – by writing a unique set of code for it.